View Transitions API: Smooth DOM Animations in JavaScript

 Using view-transition-class

-The view-transition-class CSS property lets you apply the same styles to multiple transition elements without naming each one individually:
+The view-transition-class CSS property lets you apply the same styles to multiple transition elements without naming each one individually.
+This is cleaner than forcing unrelated elements to share a view-transition-name:

 .article-header {